mickeyzzc/onvif-go/docs/PROJECT_SUMMARY.md

-# Project Summary: go-onvif
+# Project Summary: onvif-go

 ## Overview

-**go-onvif** is a complete refactoring and modernization of the ONVIF library, providing a comprehensive, performant, and developer-friendly Go library for communicating with ONVIF-compliant IP cameras and video devices.
+**onvif-go** is a complete refactoring and modernization of the ONVIF library, providing a comprehensive, performant, and developer-friendly Go library for communicating with ONVIF-compliant IP cameras and video devices.

 ## What's Been Created